Ninja-Squad/data-discovery/README.md

 The application uses several physical indices:

 - one to store physical resources, containing the main content
-- one to store suggestions, use for the search type-ahead feature only
+- one to store suggestions, used for the search type-ahead feature only

 Both indices must be created explicitly before using the application.
 If not, requests to the web services will return errors.